anandkumarashodhiya/anand-kumar-ashodhiya/index.md

 </ul>

 <p>
-All research articles and books presented on this website are authored by Anand Kumar Ashodhiya and collectively constitute an ongoing scholarly corpus on Haryanvi Ragni literature and Pingal Shastra.
+All research articles and books presented on this website are authored by Anand Kumar Ashodhiya and collectively constitute an evolving scholarly corpus on Haryanvi Ragni literature and Pingal Shastra.
 </p>

 <p>